 This color technique is great because it can be customized to each woman.
 Moonstone peek-a-boo highlights look great with light or dark hair.

-These peekaboo highlights on medium brown hair were created by stylist Catherine Swanson from Canada.
+These peekaboo highlights on medium brown hair have hints of blue in them.

 Peek-a-boo on light brown hair was created by stylist and colorist Ashley Mulldorfer of California.
 “My favorite thing about this color is its versatility.
 Depending on the way you style it, more or less of the fun color shows,” Mulldorfer explains.